dwoznicki/aliaser/README.md

 To choose which key to autocomplete with, click the "Click to set!" button and press the key you want to autocomplete with.

-*Note: Certain keys (such as escape and delete) are not recognized as viable autocomplete options.
+*Note: Certain keys are not recognized as viable autocomplete options.
 As a general rule, you can't choose numbers, letters, or keys with important functions, such as 'delete'.*

 <img src="imgs/set-autocomplete.png" width="250">